algorandfoundation/specs/dev/crypto.md

 ## Signature format

 Similarly to the participant commitment, the state proof scheme requires a commitment to a signature array.
-Leaf hashing is done in the following manner: \newline
+Leaf hashing is done in the following manner:

 _leaf_ = hash("sps" || _L_ || _serializedMerkleSignature_) for each online participant.

 where:

--  _L_ is a 64-bit integer represents the participant's `L` value as described in the technical report.
+-  _L_ is a 64-bit, little-endian integer represents the participant's `L` value as described in the technical report.

 - _serializedMerkleSignature_ represents a merkleSignature of the participant  [merkle signature binary representation](https://github.com/algorandfoundation/specs/blob/master/dev/partkey.md#signatures)